jriosdev/iOSDropDown/README.md

 - `hideOptionsWhenSelect` : This  option to hide the list when click option one item.
 Default value is `true`
 - `selectedRowColor` : Color of selected Row item in DropDown Default value is `.cyan`
 - `rowBackgroundColor` : Color of  DropDown Default value is `.white`
-- `tableHeight`: The maximum Height of of List.
-Default value is `100 `
+- `listHeight`: The maximum Height of of List.
+Default value is `150 `
 - `rowHeight`: The  Height of of List in the List.
 Default value is `50`

+## Note :
+                    If you are using Multiple Drop Downs in a Single ViewController, Must Kept reverse order on StoryBoard or addSubview()  to avoid Overlaying
 ## Author

 Jishnu Raj T, jriosdev@gmail.com